Serjiklis/filament-crm/README.md

 ## Contributing

-Thank you for the information and help in the implementation [The code is written based on the video from the YouTube channel JustSteveKing](https://www.youtube.com/c/JustSteveKing).
+Thank you for the information and help in the implementation <br> [The code is written based on the video from the YouTube channel JustSteveKing](https://www.youtube.com/c/JustSteveKing).